 Initial support for Method 2 G2, which proposes an amendment to Resolution 770 for the development of non-GSO satellite systems in the V/Q frequency bands, while ensuring that there is no impact on GSO satellites.

-CITEL (date of proposal)
+CITEL (May 2023)

+One CITEL administration approved a Preliminary Proposal that MODs Res 770 based on CPM Method G3.
+(This proposal may have been elevated to a Draft Inter-American Proposal by gaining the support of 1-4 additional administrations, but the CITEL documentation is inconsistent.)

-RCC (June 2022)
+RCC (May 2023)

-The RCC Telecommunication Administrations support the changing of Resolution 770 (WRC-19) in accordance with the results of ITU-R studies in order to eliminate difficulties applying when this resolution.
+The RCC Telecommunication Administrations support the revision of Resolution 770 (WRC-19) in accordance with the results of ITU-R studies in order to eliminate difficulties addressed in applying this resolution.

 International organisations